 - Sarcelle cannelle (French)

 - The female Cinnamon Teal often places her nest below matted, dead stems of vegetation so it is completely concealed on all sides and from above.
 She approaches the nest through tunnels in the vegetation.

 - Waterfowl fanciers (aviculturalists) often keep this gorgeous duck in their collections, and sometimes these birds escape captivity.
 Most collectors put a non-aluminum band on the legs of their birds, but if this is missing it can cause problems for ornithologists, because it can be hard to know whether an out-of-range sighting is of a wild bird or an escapee.

 - The Cinnamon Teal is unusual among ducks: it has separate breeding populations in North America and South America.

 - Unlike most North American dabbling ducks, the Cinnamon Teal rarely breeds in the midcontinent prairie-parkland region.

-- The oldest recorded Cinnamon Teal was a female and at least 10 years, 6 months old when she was shot in California in 2010.
+- The oldest recorded Cinnamon Teal was a female and at least 10 years, 6 months old when she was found in California in 2010.
 She had been banded in the same state in 2001.